huddlestonka/levelup-angular-02/README.md

     }
 ```

-There is an additional feature involving the albums that should allow users to dynamically create/delete album titles for a given artist that has albums.
-This feature is still in development.
+There is an additional feature involving the albums that allows users to dynamically create/delete album titles for any given artist that has albums.

 ## See It Live